-Brave vs Chrome – Speed and Boot up Time
+Chrome vs Brave – Speed and Boot up Time

 Brave claims to be able to load pages three to six times faster and there have been a lot of people that have run speed tests that confirm that.
 I can say my own experience, I feel like Brave is a lot lighter and faster than Chrome.

-Because a lot of the extra extensions that I would have to load into Chrome for privacy stuff, a lot of that those tools are actually built natively into the Brave browser, for example, a lot of the ad blocking stuff, HTTPS, just all of the things that really are important for browsing in today’s world are natively built into Brave.
+Because of a lot of the extra extensions that I would have to load into Chrome for privacy stuff, a lot of those tools are actually built natively into the Brave browser, for example, a lot of the adblocking stuff, HTTPS, just all of the things that really are important for browsing in today’s world are natively built into Brave.

 Similar situation as with opening speed – Brave boots up a bit faster and re-opens existing tabs before Chrome does.

 Brave vs Chrome – Privacy